xihajun/Data-Science-Deep-learning-Sam-Jun/README.md

 ## Caeser encryption function prediction

-## More deeper
-Combined with two words (we know the number of combination is too large, we just want to test, if neural network could learn something unseen?

 ## TODO list
 - [x] Caeser ciper and impliment deep learning model
 - [ ] Try to play around with caeser ciper and deep learning input and output